nisalm/EDA/README.md

 4. Summarizing Data: Generating descriptive statistics like mean, median, and standard deviation.

 Tools: Python libraries like Pandas, NumPy, Matplotlib, and Seaborn are commonly used for EDA.

+Exploratory Data Analysis (EDA) was introduced by John W. Tukey, an American mathematician and statistician, in his seminal book "Exploratory Data Analysis," published in 1977.